Last updated September 25, 2023

 - Individuals aged 18 years and older who have received 1 or 2 doses of the Janssen (Johnson & Johnson) COVID-19 vaccine should receive a single dose of 2023-2024 updated COVID-19 vaccine.

 At the time of this publication, three COVID-19 vaccines are currently approved under a BLA or authorized under an EUA by FDA:

 - Novavax COVID-19 Vaccine, Adjuvanted

-For primary vaccination for all populations, a bivalent mRNA vaccine should be administered.
+For primary vaccination for all populations, an updated 2023-2024 COVID-19 vaccine should be administered.